RohanShukla2998/assessment_sql/README.md

 right outer join marketing_data m on m.date = s.date and m.geo = SUBSTRING(s.store_location, 15) group by m.geo, m.date order by 1;

-[NOTE: since, all the records from each table are needed, there are some records in the store_revenue table for which there is no data in the marketing_data and vice versa, hence UNION operation performed to fetch all records, and display as NULL for no data fields]
+[NOTE: since, all the records from each table are needed, there are some records in the store_revenue table for which there is no data in the marketing_data and vice versa, hence UNION operation performed to fetch all records, and display as NULL for missing data fields]

 <b>Question 4:</b><br>